anaghadudihalli/learning-how-to-learn-coursera/W1-What_is_learning.md

 ---
 ### Practice makes permanent
-It's important to practice with ideas and concepts you're learning to help enhance and strengthen the neural connection you make during the learning process.
+It's important to **practice** with ideas and concepts you're learning to help enhance and strengthen the neural connection you make during the learning process.

-The more abstract the topic is, the more you need to practice.
+The **more abstract** the topic is, the more you need to **practice and repeat.**

-Take a break after some time of intense focus and learning.
+**Take a break** after some time of intense focus and learning.
 Diffuse mode solidifies the concept during breaks.

 Let the 'cement dry' as opposed to cramming all at once.